Good for your digestion

 Dietary fiber is found naturally in many raw foods.
-They belong to the group of carbohydrates that we do not or only to a small degree can digest, ie. break down into sugars and starches through our digestive enzymes.
+Fiber belongs to the group of carbohydrates that we are either unable to digest or only able to digest to a limited degree.
+Digestion in this context means to break down into sugars and starches with help from various digestive enzymes.

 There are two main groups of dietary fibre: the soluble and the insoluble fiber types.
-Soluble fibers turn into a jelly-like mass when they blend with liquids and may contain up to 15 times their own weight.
-A diet that includes this type of fiber adds bulk to the intestinal content and slows down the passage of food through the small intestine.
+Soluble fibers turn into a jelly-like mass when they blend with liquids.
+This can add up to 15 times their own weight.
+A diet that includes soluble fiber adds bulk to the intestinal content and slows down the passage of food through the small intestine.

 What are the different fiber types?

 Cellulose is the type of carbohydrate that humans are unable to digest because we do not produce enzymes that can break it down.
 Cellulose is found in the cell wall of plants.
 Good dietary sources of cellulose are fruits and vegetables.
 Cellulose only absorbs a small quantity of liquid.

 Hemicellulose is an indigestible carbohydrate just like cellulose.
 Together with pectin, it forms a matrix that encloses the cellulose fibers in the cell wall of plants.